-Avocado Crostini with Beef and Eggs is a protein packed breakfast fit for company – that cooks in less than 10 minutes.
+Avocado Crostini with Beef and Eggs is a protein-packed breakfast fit for guests.
+The best part is that it cooks in less than 10 minutes.

 Living in a destination city means there is never a shortage of friends and family who want to visit.
 But the best part is actually living here in Savannah, Georgia.
 I often joke with my husband that I learn more about American history from the carriage tour drivers than I remember from my entire high school education.
 (Not a reflection on my teachers, rather my attentiveness as a student!)

 So when people come to visit, there is never any shortage of activities.
 Folks usually arrive with a list in hand of all the things they want to see.
 We love living here so much that we’re always happy to oblige.
 But it does mean long days of walking in the hot Georgia sun with 3 kids in tow – and often grabbing lunch on the go.

 So when it comes to breakfast, we don’t fool around.
 Handing the kids (or the adults!) a bowl of cereal or a muffin is a recipe for disaster when the carbs are gone and there is no stopping any time soon.
 We’ve tried that grab-and-go plan.
 It always turns into a competition for who can fall apart first.
 These are the days that I jack up the protein and make sure that the meal we’re eating is going to last until we get a chance to slow down again.

 Avocado Toast with Beef and Eggs is perfect for these days.
 Without that sleepy stuffed feeling you get from eating traditional breakfast foods that are full of sugar and carbs, this one is a nice balance of protein, complex carbs and healthy fats that help you feel satisfied well past lunch.
 Last time we had this for breakfast, nobody even mentioned food until after 2pm.
 (Have I mentioned I have a teenager that eats every 2 hours?)